opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/partial-import-woh.md

 The configuration keys *force-encoding* and *required_extensions* can be used to control the behavior of the PartialImportWorkflowOperation: In case the *force-encoding* is set to *true*, the target tracks will be re-encoded using the *force-encoding-profile*.
 The target tracks will also be re-encoded using that encoding profile in case its file extensions don't match the *required_extensions*.

 ##Encoding Profiles
 The PartialImportWorkflowOperation uses a number of encoding profiles to perform its processing.
-Some of the encoding profiles can be explicitly configured by the user, others are used implictly in means of being hard-coded and are not supposed to be changed by the user.
+Some of the encoding profiles can be explicitly configured by the user, others are used implicitly in means of being hard-coded and are not supposed to be changed by the user.

 ### Hard-coded Encoding Profiles